Get rid of those pouts, grow brussel sprouts!

 My advice to novice vegetable gardeners is usually to grow vegetables that you like to eat, and which are easy and uncomplicated to grow, but it is also interesting to

 try the odd vegetable that isn’t universally popular.
-For many of us Brussels sprouts falls into this category because we have had a bad experience with overcooked, soggy and sometimes distinctly unpleasant tasting sprouts.
+For many of us Brussels sprouts falls into this grow-to-eat-categories because we have had a bad experience with overcooked, soggy and sometimes distinctly unpleasant tasting sprouts.
 According to commercial vegetable growers the reason for the bitter taste is that the vegetable was stressed at some stage (by drying out) or that the sprouts were picked past their prime.
 Brussels sprouts like cool moist growing conditions – more so even than cabbage and cauliflower – and if these requirements are met they have a distinctive nutty sweet taste, as long as they are not overcooked.
 This is an interesting looking vegetable because the ‘sprouts’ look like tiny little cabbages.
 The sprouts form in the axils of the leaves (the space between the base of the leaf and the stem above it) and are carried all the way up the stalk of the plant.
 The plants don’t take up that much space and, because they are something of a speciality vegetable, three to four plants are probably more than enough for a family; so why not try them?

 Brussels sprouts contain vitamins A and C, as well as a lot of potassium and folate and, unlike most green vegetables, are relatively high in protein.
 The protein is incomplete (lacking the full spectrum of amino acids) but if the vegetable is eaten along with whole grains then one has a complete protein serving.
 Being a member of the cabbage family, it is part of a group of vegetables that help to protect the body from free radicals and which have a detoxifying effect on the body.